 How do you manage time for your daughter Sana?

 We just cannot take our daughter anywhere in India together, since Sourav gets mobbed wherever we go.
 I guess that’s a small price you pay for such a huge success.
-But we try to go for holidays abroad every year to make up.
-And by virtue of my work, I have to travel frequently for dance tours to historical places such as Konark Temple, Taj Mahal and other such tourist attractions.
+But we try to go on holidays abroad every year to make up.
+And by my work, I have to travel frequently for dance tours to historical places such as Konark Temple, Taj Mahal and other such tourist attractions.
 And I take Sana with me.
 So, in between shows we tour the places and have a great time.
-Otherwise, when we are in town, we go for very late night movies and dinner at restaurants.
+Otherwise, when we are in town, we go for very late-night movies and dinner at restaurants.

 Were you ever insecure about Sourav’s thousands of female fans?